 In March, 2012, Dave found himself at the center of an international media scandal after he uncovered the stunning plagiarism spree of veteran newspaper editor Jon Flatland.
 After Dave discovered Flatland had plagiarized one of his humor columns on multiple occasions, he dug deeper and exposed Flatand’s years of illegal activity.
 Dave’s investigation prompted the Poynter Institute, a media watchdog group in Washington, DC, to dub Flatland “one of the worst serial plagiarists ever.”

-Dave is a lively interviewee and an energetic public speaker.
+Dave gives engaging interviews.
 He is happy to share his knowledge about travel and writing with the media and enjoys giving presentations to groups of five or 500.

 Dave has contributed to books by Lonely Planet and Rick Steves, and Moon Handbooks, as well as the Living in Singapore guidebook, Italy from a Backpack, and the Mug of Woe humor series.
 He has written for magazines including Silver Kris (Singapore Airlines), Expat Living-Singapore, Transitions Abroad, Trips, and Big World.
 His newspaper credits include articles in the Straits Times (Singapore), the Singapore American Newspaper, the Seattle Post-Intelligencer, Portland Oregonian, Dallas Morning News, and Wisconsin State Journal.
 He also blogs for Singapore Airlines’ website.

 Dave’s past speaking engagements include: